 Directions:

-- Whip eggs whites with lemon juice until eggs are stiff.
+- Whisk eggs whites with lemon juice until eggs are stiff.

 - In a separate bowl beat yolks with sugar and vanilla until light and creamy.

-- Line a 28 cm / 11 inch diameter springform pan with parchment paper and add mixture.
-Bake for about 50 minutes or until a toothpick or a knife inserted in the center of the cake comes out neatly clean.
+- Bake for about 50 minutes or until a knife inserted in the centre of the cake comes out neatly clean.

 - Remove to a wire rack and allow to cool before cutting it.